Attraction of the Week: Petroglyph National Monument in Albuquerque

 Besides the ancient pictographs, views along the way mostly consist of various desert plants.
 Rattlesnakes are commonly seen so take precaution!
 You will see many signs along the way alerting you of their presence.

 Parking is $1 on weekdays, and $2 on weekends.
+Hours are 8:30am- 4:30pm (last entry at 4).
 Dogs are not allowed on the Boca Negra Canyon trails, however, they are allowed on the Rinconada and Piedras trails.
 You will need to drive several miles to the trailhead from the visitor’s center.
-I recommend stopping in an getting a map as well as directions from the ranger on how to get to your intended trail.
+I recommend stopping in and getting a map as well as directions from the ranger on how to get to your intended trail.
 In addition, you can read a little more history about the park.

 Enter the following coordinates into your GPS: Latitude: 35.139 Longitude: -106.711.
 Or take 1-40 to Unser Blvd. exit (#154) and continue 3 miles until you arrive at Western Trail.
 Turn left on Western Trail and proceed until you reach the visitor’s center.